Applies To: Windows Server 2019

 Additionally, each capability runs locally on a Windows Server instance, and each capability can be managed individually.

 When a capability is invoked, it provides an output to help explain the result of its analysis or prediction.
 Each output must contain a Status and a Status Description to describe the prediction, and each result can optionally contain capability-specific data associated with the prediction.
-The Status Description helps provides a contextual explaination for the Status, and the capability reports either an OK, Warning, or Critical status.
+The Status Description helps provides a contextual explanation for the Status, and the capability reports either an OK, Warning, or Critical status.
 Additionally, a capability can use an Error or None status if no prediction was made.
 Together, here are the capability statuses and their basic meanings:

 - Ok - Everything looks good.